blueswen/glimpse-action/README.md

 A GitHub Action that uploads files to a specific branch and returns their URLs for preview purposes, with versioning support.

+The image preview feature only works in public repositories.

 ## Usage

 ```yaml